Master Food Preserver Program (MFP)

 Through an application and interview process, any New Mexico resident 18 years or older is eligible to take the Master Food Preserver course.
 To become a Master Food Preserver, accepted applicants must meet the following qualifications:

-3. Complete at least 40 hours of volunteer service as a Volunteer-Track Master Food Preserver.
-Entrepreneur-Track Master Food Preservers are exempt from this requirement.
+- Complete at least 40 hours of volunteer service as a Master Food Preserver.
+(If selected as a Volunteer based Master Food Preserver; Entrepreneur based Master Food Preservers are exempt from this requirement).

 What Does the Training Cover?